Tools Reference¶

 No | Skill to retrieve.
 If omitted, returns the full list with descriptions. |

-Skill IDs: component_reference, interactive_buttons, native, jupyter, iframe, deploy, css_selectors, styling, data_visualization, forms_and_inputs, modals
+Skill IDs: component_reference, interactive_buttons, native, jupyter, iframe, deploy, css_selectors, styling, data_visualization, forms_and_inputs, modals, chat, autonomous_building

 System events available via component_reference: